ideepgagan740/Weather-Application/README.md

 # Weather-Application
-This Project will show us the weather details of any area within world.
+This Project will show us the weather details of any area within the world.

 Data is fetched by using weather API.